Lincolnshire grammar schools 11 plus guide

 How is the Lincolnshire 11 plus scored?

-Your child’s results will be emailed to you in October 2025.
-If your child meets your target school’s qualifying standard, you can then apply for a place for that school on your common application form (CAF).
+Your child’s results will be sent to you in mid-October 2026.
+If they meet the qualifying standard for your target school, you can then apply for that school through your common application form (CAF).

 What's the pass mark for the Lincolnshire 11 plus?

 Achieving a qualifying score isn’t a guarantee that your child will be allocated a place at their target school.
-Every grammar school uses different admissions criteria to prioritise places.
-We’ve included the admissions criteria for each Lincolnshire grammar school below:
+Each grammar school also applies its own admissions criteria when allocating places.

 How to apply to Lincolnshire grammar schools